netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Recommendation

-PAN libraries should, as default, not automatically switch paths, except for renewing expired paths with identical otherwise paths.
+PAN libraries should, as default when used with QUIC, not automatically switch paths, except when renewing expired paths with otherwise identical paths.

 The PAN library may have a configuration option to automatically switch paths, potentially after probing, but this should happen